googlearchive/chromedeveditor/README.md

 # Spark

 A Chrome app based development environment with a reusable library of GUI widgets.

-See ide/README.md and widgets/README.md for details on both subcomponents.
+See:

+ * [ide/](https://github.com/dart-lang/spark/tree/master/ide) for the development environment source
+ * [widgets/](https://github.com/dart-lang/spark/tree/master/widgets) for the Polymer UI components